DasDigitaleMomentum/wbridge/README.md

 # wbridge

-Wayland‑friendly selection and shortcut bridge for GNOME desktops.
-Mark text, press a shortcut, run an action (HTTP or Shell) — without global key grabs.
+Wayland‑friendly selection and shortcut bridge for GNOME.
+Mark text.
+Press a shortcut.
+Run an action (HTTP or Shell) — without global key grabs.

+- Benefits
+  - Wayland-safe: no global key grabs, no key injection, no wl‑clipboard dependency
+  - Native GNOME: Custom Shortcuts invoke the CLI; the GTK4 app does selection + actions
+  - Fast workflows: one shortcut from selection to result, visible in a native UI
+  - Open and configurable: simple INI/JSON with powerful placeholders and profiles

+- Entries
-- GUI entry: `wbridge-app` (GTK4 application: History, Actions, Triggers, Shortcuts, Settings, Status)
+  - GUI: `wbridge-app` (GTK4 application: History, Actions, Triggers, Shortcuts, Settings, Status)
-- CLI entry: `wbridge` (talks to the running app via Unix domain socket)
+  - CLI: `wbridge` (talks to the running app via Unix domain socket)
-- No wl‑clipboard, no hidden headless mode, no tray.
-GNOME Custom Shortcuts trigger the CLI.

-Configuration model (V2)
-- settings.ini is the Single Source of Truth for Endpoints, Secrets, and GNOME Shortcuts (hard switch; no legacy `[integration.*]`).
-- Actions use placeholders like `{config.endpoint.<id>.*}` and `{config.secrets.<key>}`.
-- Shortcuts sync deterministically from `[gnome.shortcuts]` (Auto‑apply or Apply now).

 ---

-## What problem does wbridge solve?
+## Why wbridge?
+What problems does it solve?

-On Wayland, apps cannot reliably grab global shortcuts or inject keystrokes.
-Yet power users want: “Take my current selection, send it to a tool, and get a result back — quickly.”
+Wayland limits global hotkeys and key injection.
+Power users still want: “Take my current selection, send it to a tool, and get the result back — quickly.”

-wbridge provides a safe, robust path:
+wbridge provides a robust, Wayland‑friendly path:

-- GNOME manages global keybindings.
+- GNOME manages global keybindings (Custom Shortcuts).
 - Keybindings execute `wbridge ...` with parameters.
-- A running GTK4 app reads your current Clipboard or Primary Selection, then runs a configurable action (HTTP or Shell) with placeholders.
+- A running GTK4 app reads your Clipboard or Primary Selection and runs a configured action (HTTP or Shell) with placeholders.
 - You keep full control and visibility in a native GTK UI.

 Typical uses